 “There is a blurry line between moral statements and politics.
 We could use our work day debating what to do about various unrelated challenges in the world, but that would not be in service of the company or our own interests as employees and shareholders.”

-“If your original ‘no politics at work’ rule hasn’t driven out smart folks from your company, describing this rambling idiocy as ‘epic’ certainly will,” Twitter user Gleb Bahmutov.
+“If your original ‘no politics at work’ rule hasn’t driven out smart folks from your company, describing this rambling idiocy as ‘epic’ certainly will,” said Twitter user Gleb Bahmutov.